galatea-associates/fuse-starter-java/README.md

 - For inclusion of internal/external request ids in log statements see: log4j2.yml's log-pattern definition

 ## Request Audit
-For creation of standard audit/payload response for REST requests see: SettlementRestController.java and RestResponse.java
+For inclusion of audit details in the response headers see: FuseWebRequestTraceFilter.addAuditHeaders()

 ## Testing
 This section will cover some high level principles that we want to follow.
 Specifics about testing a feature (e.g. JMS) will be covered in the section relevant to that topic.